 Wanda has proven herself as just as industrious as her husband.
 She paints the house and isn’t afraid of ladders.
 She’s built her own bookshelf.
 And she knits items for sale the Whitneyville Library’s Whatnot Shop, where 15 percent of the proceeds are donated to the library.

-Next month will bring yet another milestone for Billy and Wanda Noyes.
-Their 60th wedding anniversary is May 23, 2019.
+This year brought yet another milestone for Billy and Wanda Noyes.
+They celebrated their 60th wedding anniversary May 23.

 “You just work at it with a lot of love, trust and forgiving, one day at a time” Wanda said of how they made it all these years.
 “Most of all take time to enjoy life; tomorrow may not come.”